mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/choose-infrastructure/pre-provisioned/define-infrastructure/index.md

 ## Prepare your machines

+For DKP to install completely, you must turn off memory swap.

 For DKP to install completely, you must stop `firewalld`, if enabled.

 Verify `firewalld` is running before you deploy DKP.
 Use SSH to access each of the machines onto which you are deploying DKP, and check to see if 'firewalld' is running, using the command: